Southern sweet potato pie is a new twist on classic pumpkin pie. A brown sugar pie crust holds the sweet, festively spiced, custard filling perfectly.

 Where’s the cinnamon, you ask?
 Don’t fret—you won’t be disappointed with the blend of spices this pie calls for! (“Delicious,” said all of my tasters who love the traditional sweet potato pie.)
 And you can make the pie fast, thanks to the shortcut crust.
 The buttery crust holds the creamy and seductively aromatic filling well, and is just tender enough for clean slicing.
 I’ll definitely make this pie again.

-This is a really good recipe for sweet potato pie.
+This is a really good recipe for Southern sweet potato pie.
 Before we had even finished it, my five-year-old said, “Mama, will you make sweet potato pie again?”
 I love the addition of cardamom to the traditional spices; it’s a nice touch.

 I have to confess that I actually baked the sweet potatoes in the microwave and then scooped out the insides to measure 2 cups.
 Also, instead of mashing them with a fork, I used my immersion blender to purée the sweet potato with the wet ingredients.
 This made the filling incredibly smooth and silky.